OpenNMS-Archives/smnnepo/README.markdown

         features:addurl mvn:org.opennms.netmgt.sample/karaf//xml

-1. Install Camel, the config, scheduler, and SNMP modules separately or use one of the integration features.
+1. Use one of the following commands to install Camel, the config, scheduler, and SNMP modules with optional file or ActiveMQ output.

         features:install -v camel sampler-scheduler sampler-snmp sampler-config
         features:install -v sampler-with-file-storage
         features:install -v sampler-with-activemq-export

+1. To install an ActiveMQ listener on OpenNMS, add the SMNnepO feature repository in OpenNMS's Karaf and then install the feature.

+        features:addurl mvn:org.opennms.netmgt.sample/karaf//xml
+        features:install -v sample-receiver-activemq

 1. Monitor logs for collections.
+Check for the existence of a sampler.dat file if you are using file output.